rittmananalytics/marketing_intern_trial/README.md

    - Develop a detailed schedule for a week-long campaign.
    - Outline the content, messaging, and posting frequency across LinkedIn or your chosen platform.
    - Include rationale for the scheduling strategy and timing.
-   - Outline any follow-up messaging or other means you might use to drive engagement and completion of the web app.
+   - Detail any follow-up messaging or other means you might use to drive engagement and completion of the web app.
+   - Create a email sequence to convert those leads into meeting bookings

 3. **Mock Posts**
    - Create 1-2 mock posts using Google Slides or Canva, including both copy and visuals.
    - These posts should promote the benefits of the "Discover Your Readiness for GenAI adoption" scorecard app and provide a clear CTA.

+5. **Lead Conversion**
+   - Develop a sequence of 3 mock marketing emails that would be sent to each lead captured by the scorecard app, including both copy and visuals.
+   - These emails can make use of data entered by the lead into the scorecard app, and have the goal of converting the lead into a meeting booking to discuss the outcome of the scorecard and our Gen AI services.

-4. **Incorporating Industry Trends**
+6. **Incorporating Industry Trends**
    - Research and incorporate recent digital marketing, social media, and industry trends to maximize engagement.
    - Suggest how these can be integrated into the campaign to drive conversations and increase visibility.

-5. **Performance Metrics**
+7. **Performance Metrics**
-   - Identify key performance indicators (KPIs) that should be tracked to measure the success of the campaign (e.g., CTR, lead generation, engagement rates).
+   - Identify key performance indicators (KPIs) that should be tracked to measure the success of the campaign (e.g., CTR, lead generation, engagement and conversion rates).

 ## Reference Material